BoltzExchange/boltz-backend/docs/funding-addresses.md

 Funding Addresses are also covered by [Swap Restore](./swap-restore.md).
-They should use the same deterministic key derivation and backup model as swaps so that the keys can be recovered in exactly the same way.
+They should use the same deterministic key derivation and backup model as swaps so their keys can be recovered in exactly the same way.

 ## API